CocoTheOwner/IrisBackgrounds/README.md

 6. Enjoy over 80 (and counting) screenshots every time you see your desktop!

 ## Uploading
-Upload your screenshots by making a PR or uploading them to [Here](https://discord.gg/Volmit)
+Upload your screenshots by making a PR or uploading them to [Here](https://discord.gg/Volmit) (after which I have to find & select them)